2023 Mazda CX-50 Review: New compact SUV benchmark

 Mazda now has a confusingly named CX-50 alongside their excellent CX-5.
 This one's even better.

 2023 Mazda CX-50 Turbo review by The Road Beat.

 A new crossover SUV from Mazda, the maker of the some of the best affordable vehicles on the planet.
 They curiously already make the CX-5, so what does adding an extra digit do exactly?
 It's eerily similar, but improves upon what was already the best driving and finished vehicle in its class.
 In all rights, the CX-50 should cannibalize CX-5 sales; It's that good.

-There's only an easy way to say this: the CX-50 is easily the most attractive and finished vehicle in its class.
-But, that's not all, and it gets even better: it's also the best driving vehicle in its class.
+There's only an easy way to say this: the CX-50 is easily the most attractive and polished vehicle in its class.
+But, that's not all, as it gets even better: it's also the best driving vehicle in its class!
 Case closed?
 C'mon, I have to say more than that!

 Next to the already handsome, if stout CX-5, the CX-50 grows nearly five inches.
 Couple that to exaggerated fenders and it gives the impression of a longer, wider, and lower machine - all aspects that make for alluring and improved aesthetics.
-A sleek, and purposeful looking ride, this is one that ought to draw your pupil's gaze.
-The fenders also have a plastic cladding to add a utilitarian and off-road-esque feel that does not come off cheap at all.
+A sleek and purposeful looking ride, this is one that ought to draw your pupil's gaze.
+The fenders also have a plastic cladding to add a utilitarian and off-road-esque feel that do not appear cheap at all.

 The inside is typical Mazda fair, meaning it's finished in fine leather and materials throughout on this here loaded Premium Plus trim.
 The contrasting stitching on this example is particularly delicious.
 This is every bit as nice of a car inside as a gutted, option-less BMW X3 that'll cost you the same.
 I'm serious - It's not the last word in luxury, but it genuinely surprises for its price point while rendering a top-shelf RAV4 as a parts-bin afterthought.